 The following Out-of-Pocket Expenses and charges do not contribute to the Out-of-Pocket Maximum, and they are not payable by the benefit plan at 100% when the Out-of-Pocket Maximum shown in The Schedule is reached:

+- Non-compliance penalties.

+- Any benefit deductibles.

-- Non-compliance penalties. - Provider charges in excess of the Maximum Reimbursable Charge.
+- Provider charges in excess of the Maximum Reimbursable Charge.